richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 ## GMing

 ### Fake it till you make it

+> Shadowrun has a lot of rules that do not come up very often, and for some reason, not all of them are intuitive.
+Instead of knowing each specific exception, make sure you know well the basic stuff, like skills, combat mechanics, common infiltration rolls and basic magic and hacking stuff.
+If a niche case comes up in game, make a quick call that makes sense in the system and move on....
+Focus on having fun, cool descriptions and in the characters. -- Yomatius[^Yomatius]

 Your player just said they want to do something, and you know there are rules for this but you can't remember how they work but you do remember they span several pages and you've already paused the session twice in the last hour to look stuff up.
 This doesn't feel like a good time to stop play.
 So now what?